Forex brokers, crypto platforms, and CFD brokers have something in common, they all make money by lending capital to traders through leverage.

 However, since most retail traders lose money on average, Market Maker brokers still make huge profits from all these losses.

-How much do brokers charge for leverage?
+How much do brokers charge their traders to borrow money?

 Some brokers will sometimes charge a management fee which acts much like an interest payment on a car loan or a mortgage.